-There has been some consideration in the Ministry of Finance of alternative funding mechanisms such as contingent funds, catastrophic pools or catastrophic bonds.
-As a measure of comparison for countries with similar exposure to disasters, Serbia has access to ε 66.1 million in contingent credit, Peru has access to ε 1 billion in contingent credit and Romania is exploring access to ε 400 million in contingent credit.
+There has been some consideration in the MoF of alternative funding mechanisms such as contingent funds, catastrophic pools, or catastrophic bonds.
+As a measure of comparison for countries with similar exposure to disasters, Serbia has access to €66.1 million in contingent credit, Peru has access to €1 billion in contingent credit, and Romania is exploring access to €400 million in contingent credit.

 3.4.2.
-Insurance of State or Municipality Owned Assets
+Insurance of state- or municipality-owned assets

-Under the State Property Act59, all state (national or sub-national) assets must be insured - this is intended to reduce the financial liability of the government in a disaster.
-However, the Act does not specify what must be covered under the insurance and therefore institutions and municipalities can select lower cost policies with minimal coverage.
-For example, following the 2012 earthquake 62 public buildings in the affected area were found to be without earthquake coverage.
+Under the State Property Act, all state (national or subnational) assets must be insured - this is intended to reduce the financial liability of the government in a disaster.
+However, the act does not specify what must be covered under the insurance and therefore institutions and municipalities can select lower-cost policies with minimal coverage.
+For example, following the 2012 earthquake, 62 public buildings in the affected area were found to be without earthquake coverage.
 Similarly, the 2017 floods revealed many government assets did not have flood insurance.
-There is a need to reform the Act to clearly specify the hazards that must be covered, and given the risk profile of Bulgaria - flood, earthquake, storm, and fire should be covered.
-With regard to floods, based on experiences in other countries, a careful review of policies is necessary to ensure full coverage for riverine flood, flash flood and urban (pluvial) flood.
-There was some concern raised over the insurance coverage available, with some views held that insurance particularly for flood and earthquake were simply not available.
+There is a need to reform the act to clearly specify the hazards that must be covered, and given the risk profile of Bulgaria - flood, earthquake, storm, and fire should be covered.
+With regard to floods, based on experiences in other countries, a careful review of policies is necessary to ensure full coverage for riverine flood, flash flood, and urban (pluvial) flood.
+There was some concern raised over the insurance coverage available, with some views held that insurance particularly for flood and earthquake was simply not available.
 This requires more investigation and discussion with market providers.

 3.4.3.
-Household Insurance
+Household insurance

 In Bulgaria, insuring property against natural hazards is voluntary.
-Insurance companies offer coverage for most natural hazards either within or as an additional endorsement to the standard homeowner/fire policy, depending on the type of hazard and the insurance company60.
+Insurance companies offer coverage for most natural hazards either within or as an additional endorsement to the standard homeowner/fire policy, depending on the type of hazard and the insurance company.
 Property insurance in Bulgaria typically includes flood and storm coverage, although some have a separate provision for flood.
-Insurance penetration for households is less than 10 percent61 - there is a general perception that government will cover any costs, and premium costs may be beyond the budget capacity of families.
+Insurance penetration for households is less than 10 percent (World Bank 2014) - there is a general perception that the government will cover any costs and premium costs may be beyond the budget capacity of families.
 Because of such low insurance penetration, the Bulgarian government has been providing financial assistance to uninsured homeowners following floods in recent times.
 The provision of assistance is based on eligibility requirements such as: possession of only one home (that is built according to the legislation); income below the poverty line; not being registered as sole traders and not having ownership of companies.
-However, this is a strategy the Bulgarian state cannot afford, because of scarce financial resources and frequent disasters62.
+However, this is a strategy the Bulgarian state cannot afford, because of scarce financial resources and frequent disasters.
+Provision of assistance companies of scarce financial resources and frequent disasters.